acrolinx/nextgen-mcp/CONTRIBUTING.md

-# Contributing to Acrolinx MCP Server
+# Contributing to Markup.ai MCP Server

-We welcome contributions to the Acrolinx MCP Server!
+We welcome contributions to the Markup.ai MCP Server!
 This document provides guidelines for contributing to the project.

 ## Getting Started

 1. Fork the repository
-2. Clone your fork: `git clone https://github.com/your-username/nextgen-mcp.git`
+2. Clone your fork: `git clone https://github.com/your-username/mcp.git`
 3. Create a new branch: `git checkout -b feature/your-feature-name`
 4. Make your changes
 5. Submit a pull request